-This Is the Real Reason Dunking Cookies in Milk Tastes So Darn Good
+This Is Why Milk and Cookies Taste So Darn Good Together

 When you dunk a chocolate chip cookie, you change everything about it: the texture, the flavor, right down to the chemical composition.
-As Matthew Harting, a chemistry professor at American University, explained to Quartz, the secret is a group of chemical additives called emulsifiers.
+As Matthew Harting, a chemistry professor at American University, explained to Quartz, it all comes down to a group of chemical additives called emulsifiers.

 Here’s how they work.
 There are some liquids that don’t naturally mix, the most common example being oil and water.
 An emulsion is when one liquid is chemically forced to disperse within the other.
 Instead of oil sitting on top of water, drops of oil are suspended throughout the water.
 The compounds that make this happen are called, you guessed it, emulsifiers.
 One end of this molecule likes oil and the other end likes water, so they allow two otherwise opposing liquids to happily coexist.